-Beginning with the 2016 - 2017 academic year, the Office of Student Affairs launched a mobile app which connects students' mobile phones directly to several major components of the School website including the Student Handbook, Public Safety page, the Policies and Consumer Information page, and the Student Events Calendar.
+The Office of Student Affairs utilized a mobile app which connected students' mobile phones directly to several major components of the School website including the Student Handbook, Public Safety page, the Policies, and Consumer Information page, and the Student Events Calendar.
+Students, staff, and families were able to access this mobile app.
+This app was decommissioned in June 2020.